-SONOGRAPHIC PHYSICS AND INSTRUMENTION II
+SONOGRAPHIC PHYSICS AND INSTRUMENTION I

 In this course, the student will have an in-depth study of physics of diagnostic medical sonography and correlation with instrumentation procedures.
-Topics will include real-time ultrasound transducer characteristics, the ultrasound beam, and the imaging process.
+Topics will include discussion of sound wave characteristics, matter-ultrasound interaction, basic algebraic review, real-time ultrasound transducer characteristics, the ultrasound beam, and the imaging process.
 In addition, this course will address application of theoretical concepts in lab.

-ANATOMY AND PHYSIOLOGY FOR SONOGRAPHY
+ANATOMY AND PHYSIOLOGY FOR SONOGRAPHY 3 CREDITS

 This course is designed to provide the student with an in-depth study of human anatomy and physiology as it relates to ultrasound studies.
+Ergonomic principles in sonography will also be discussed.